ioccc-src/winner/next/guidelines.md

 >   This submission factors integers between 1 and `2305567963945518424753102147331756070`.
 >   Attempting to factor anything else will cause the program to insult your pet fish Eric.

-The [judges](../judges.html) might not have a pet fish named Eric, so might want to state:
+The [judges](../judges.html) might not have a pet fish named Eric, so you might want to state:

 >   This submission factors integers between 1 and `2305567963945518424753102147331756070`.
 Attempting to factor anything else